wp-media/wp-rocket-helpers/lazyload/wp-rocket-enable-native-lazyload/README.md

 * [Chrome Native Lazy Load](https://docs.wp-rocket.me/article/1292-chrome-native-lazyload)

 To be used with:
 * any setup where lazyload is enabled and you wish to use native lazyload of browser instead of WP Rocket's lazyload.
+Needs WP Rocket 3.4 or newer.

 Last tested with:
 * WP Rocket 3.4.x